Bug #1845

 and auto correcting, this should be even easier to handle.

-Updated by Christopher Brooks almost 19 years ago
+Updated by Christopher Brooks about 19 years ago

 My bad, I wanted to leave this open pending discussion about non-fundamental